1x0r/GaCD/CodeBook.md

  gravity acceleration signal in the time domain (float)

-**tBodyAccJerk-mean()-XYZ** &mdash; mean of the mean body linear acceleration derivative in the time domain **tBodyAccJerk-std()-XYZ** &mdash; mean of the standard deviation of the body linear acceleration derivative in the time domain
+**tBodyAccJerk-mean()-XYZ** &mdash; mean of the mean body linear acceleration derivative in the time domain

+**tBodyAccJerk-std()-XYZ** &mdash; mean of the standard deviation of the body linear acceleration derivative in the time domain

-**tBodyGyro-mean()-XYZ** &mdash; mean of the mean body angular velocity in the time domain **tBodyGyro-std()-XYZ** &mdash; mean of the standard deviation of the body angular velocity in the time domain
+**tBodyGyro-mean()-XYZ** &mdash; mean of the mean body angular velocity in the time domain

+**tBodyGyro-std()-XYZ** &mdash; mean of the standard deviation of the body angular velocity in the time domain

-**tBodyGyroJerk-mean()-XYZ** &mdash; mean of the mean body angular velocity derivative in the time domain **tBodyGyroJerk-std()-XYZ** &mdash; mean of the standard deviation of the body angular velocity derivative in the time domain
+**tBodyGyroJerk-mean()-XYZ** &mdash; mean of the mean body angular velocity derivative in the time domain

+**tBodyGyroJerk-std()-XYZ** &mdash; mean of the standard deviation of the body angular velocity derivative in the time domain

-**tBodyAccMag-mean()** &mdash; mean of the mean magnitude (Euclidean norm) of the body acceleration signal in the time domain **tBodyAccMag-std()** &mdash; mean of the standard deviation of the magnitude (Euclidean norm) of the body acceleration signal in the time domain
+**tBodyAccMag-mean()** &mdash; mean of the mean magnitude (Euclidean norm) of the body acceleration signal in the time domain

+**tBodyAccMag-std()** &mdash; mean of the standard deviation of the magnitude (Euclidean norm) of the body acceleration signal in the time domain

 **tGravityAccMag-mean()** &mdash; mean of the mean magnitude (Euclidean norm) of the gravity acceleration signal in the time domain

 **tGravityAccMag-std()** &mdash; mean of the standard deviation of the magnitude (Euclidean norm) of the gravity acceleration signal in the time domain

 **tBodyAccJerkMag-mean()** &mdash; mean of the mean magnitude (Euclidean norm) of the body linear acceleration derivative in the time domain

 **tBodyAccJerkMag-std()** &mdash; mean of the standard deviation of the magnitude (Euclidean norm) of the body linear acceleration derivative in the time domain

-**tBodyGyroMag-mean()** &mdash; mean of the mean magnitude (Euclidean norm) of the body angular velocity in the time domain **tBodyGyroMag-std()** &mdash; mean of the standard deviation of the magnitude (Euclidean norm) of the body angular velocity in the time domain
+**tBodyGyroMag-mean()** &mdash; mean of the mean magnitude (Euclidean norm) of the body angular velocity in the time domain

+**tBodyGyroMag-std()** &mdash; mean of the standard deviation of the magnitude (Euclidean norm) of the body angular velocity in the time domain

 **tBodyGyroJerkMag-mean()** &mdash; mean of the mean magnitude (Euclidean norm) of the body angular velocity derivative in the time domain

 **tBodyGyroJerkMag-std()** &mdash; mean of the standard deviation of the magnitude (Euclidean norm) of the body angular velocity derivative in the time domain

-**fBodyAcc-mean()-XYZ** &mdash; mean of the mean Fast Fourier Transform of the 'tBodyAcc-' variables **fBodyAcc-std()-XYZ** &mdash; mean of the standard deviation of the Fast Fourier Transform of the 'tBodyAcc-' variables
+**fBodyAcc-mean()-XYZ** &mdash; mean of the mean Fast Fourier Transform of the 'tBodyAcc-' variables

+**fBodyAcc-std()-XYZ** &mdash; mean of the standard deviation of the Fast Fourier Transform of the 'tBodyAcc-' variables

-**fBodyAccJerk-mean()-XYZ** &mdash; mean of the mean Fast Fourier Transform of the 'tBodyAccJerk-' variables **fBodyAccJerk-std()-XYZ** &mdash; mean of the standard deviation of the Fast Fourier Transform of the 'tBodyAccJerk-' variables
+**fBodyAccJerk-mean()-XYZ** &mdash; mean of the mean Fast Fourier Transform of the 'tBodyAccJerk-' variables

+**fBodyAccJerk-std()-XYZ** &mdash; mean of the standard deviation of the Fast Fourier Transform of the 'tBodyAccJerk-' variables

-**fBodyGyro-mean()-XYZ** &mdash; mean of the mean Fast Fourier Transform of the 'tBodyGyro-' variables **fBodyGyro-std()-XYZ** &mdash; mean of the standard deviation of the Fast Fourier Transform of the 'tBodyGyro-' variables
+**fBodyGyro-mean()-XYZ** &mdash; mean of the mean Fast Fourier Transform of the 'tBodyGyro-' variables

+**fBodyGyro-std()-XYZ** &mdash; mean of the standard deviation of the Fast Fourier Transform of the 'tBodyGyro-' variables

-**fBodyAccMag-mean()** &mdash; mean of the mean Fast Fourier Transform of the 'tBodyAccMag-' variables **fBodyAccMag-std()** &mdash; mean of the standard deviation of the Fast Fourier Transform of the 'tBodyAccMag-' variables
+**fBodyAccMag-mean()** &mdash; mean of the mean Fast Fourier Transform of the 'tBodyAccMag-' variables

+**fBodyAccMag-std()** &mdash; mean of the standard deviation of the Fast Fourier Transform of the 'tBodyAccMag-' variables

-**fBodyBodyAccJerkMag-mean()** &mdash; mean of the mean Fast Fourier Transform of the unknown variables **fBodyBodyAccJerkMag-std()** &mdash; mean of the standard deviation of the Fast Fourier Transform of the unknown variables
+**fBodyBodyAccJerkMag-mean()** &mdash; mean of the mean Fast Fourier Transform of the unknown variables

+**fBodyBodyAccJerkMag-std()** &mdash; mean of the standard deviation of the Fast Fourier Transform of the unknown variables

-**fBodyBodyGyroMag-mean()** &mdash; mean of the mean Fast Fourier Transform of the unknown variables **fBodyBodyGyroMag-std()** &mdash; mean of the standard deviation of the Fast Fourier Transform of the unknown variables
+**fBodyBodyGyroMag-mean()** &mdash; mean of the mean Fast Fourier Transform of the unknown variables

+**fBodyBodyGyroMag-std()** &mdash; mean of the standard deviation of the Fast Fourier Transform of the unknown variables

-**fBodyBodyGyroJerkMag-mean()** &mdash; mean of the mean Fast Fourier Transform of the unknown variables **fBodyBodyGyroJerkMag-std()** &mdash; mean of the standard deviation of the Fast Fourier Transform of the unknown variables
+**fBodyBodyGyroJerkMag-mean()** &mdash; mean of the mean Fast Fourier Transform of the unknown variables

+**fBodyBodyGyroJerkMag-std()** &mdash; mean of the standard deviation of the Fast Fourier Transform of the unknown variables

+## Notes for the Data Dictionary

+It is unclear from the documentation how did the authors of the original dataset obtained last six variables, so I could not describe them properly.

 ## How to Get the Data